teaching-on-testbeds/gourmetgram-gcp/README.md

 kubectl get service $SERVICE_NAME
 ```

-Initially, it will the "EXTERNAL-IP" as pending:
+Initially, it will show the "EXTERNAL-IP" as pending:

 ```